Agile Methodology in Start-ups

 12. At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behavior accordingly.

-Although the Agile Alliance was more focused on project management for software, which is especially evident after reading the principles, Agile methodology can be used for all types of project management as a fundamental philosophy.
+Although the Agile Alliance was more focused on project management for software, which is especially evident after reading the principles, the Agile methodology can be used for all types of project management as a fundamental philosophy.

 Scrum